fredo514/mcu_library/src/libs/pid/README.md

     * If you get oscillation or instability → decrease $K_{aw}$ (smoother correction).

 ## Proportional on Measurement Tuning
+Use Proportional-on-Measurement for lower frequency damping (e.g. integrating process overshooting)
+* In an integrating process, the output needs to return to similar value after a setpoint change, i.e. integral is the primary steady-state contributor.

 Propotionbal on Measurement weigth accepts values between 0 and 1.
 Set to 0 for proportional term to react only on error (default, standard PID).

-Increase for proportional term to also react to input rate of change (resist change).
-This is useful for integrating processes.